| DIVORCE, CUSTODY AND FAMILY LAW FREQUENTLY ASKED QUESTIONS A word of caution: The following frequently asked questions are

 obligation cannot be imposed by the Court without the agreement of the

-e.
+parties. e.
 The payment of child support, (whether temporary child

 support during the proceedings or permanent child support awarded in the